iamandylamb/ExplicitMapper/README.md

 ## DI framework friendly
 Complex or nested mappings can be constructed through constructor injection in your favourite DI framework.
-Examples can be found in the [Dependency Injection](./DependencyInjection.md) page All mappers implement the same generic interface for simple installation and use.
+Examples can be found in the [Dependency Injection](./DependencyInjection.md) page.
+All mappers implement the same generic interface for simple installation and use.

 ```